3XAY/3xay.github.io/siteMdFiles/docs/Projects/HackClub/Pixeldust.md

 <img align="right" src="https://3xay.github.io/assets/Pixeldust/pcbschematic.png" width="1300em" style="padding-top: 2em;">

 ### Creating the firmware
 Creating the firmware was really simple.
 I only had to worry about taking input from the buttons and encoder, and then changing some RGBW + brightness values.
 It was pretty simple to use the built-in CircuitPython libraries to handle the buttons + encoders.
 After that, I just had to create and update the RGBW variables and use the brightness as a multiplier.
 Finally, I could use the built-in Neopixel library to send the right data through the data pins to update the LEDs.
-Finally, I also created some "profiles" that allow you to quickly cycle through some pre-sets that you may find useful.
+Finally, I also created some "profiles" that allow you to quickly cycle through some presets that you may find useful.

 ### Putting it all together
 CADing a case is always a bit of nightmare for me.
 Since I use Blender, which is **definitely** not optimized for CAD, it can be a little annoying to change some things after the fact, but overall it wasn't horrible.
 Unfortunately, when I 3D-printed my case, there was a decent bit of warping, which meant that the dimensions weren't as accurate as possible.
 Plus, when I was soldering the Xiao RP2040 onto the board, I realized that it was IMPOSSIBLE because I didn't make it THT, and the SMD LEDs were on the other side.
 This meant that I had to make sure to solder it perfectly, which ended up being hard since the pads were so close together.
 In the end, I had to use a normal Raspberry Pi RP2040 and use wires to connect the pins to the right pads.
 I also ended up destroying some pads in the process of trying to connect the Xiao, so I have some extra wires sticking out.
-All in all, this made the fully enclosed case diffuclt.
+All in all, this made the fully enclosed case difficult.
 My solution?
 Get rid of the diffusion layer, it looks the same anyways + is brighter.

 ### Magic smoke